khalid-hussain/shaheen/chap4.md

 Few hours earlier she thought that this rebel of the border was far away from every danger of the world and she would get fearful at this thought.
 A fear that a hiker feels while climbing the peak of an interesting but dangerous mountain.
-For her, Badr Bin Mughira was a heart-yearning oasis, a volcanic mountain and a grisly iceberg all at the same time.
+For her, Badr bin Mughira was a heart-yearning oasis, a volcanic mountain and a grisly iceberg all at the same time.
 Imagining his intimacy was as charming for her as much as being dangerous.
-But now after knowing about her father's evil intentions, Badr Bin Mughira was that tree in whose branches she had already built her nest.
+But now after knowing about her father's evil intentions, Badr bin Mughira was that tree in whose branches she had already built her nest.
 This tree was now facing a flood of events.
 She wanted to save it from falling.
 She wanted to dig the hard earth with her delicate hands and put soil into its roots.